Do We Need Food Service Licenses to Serve Food in Concessions?

 Is Food Service Regulated at the State or Local Level?

 For the most part, food service processes are regulated at the local level.
 If you live in a rural area, your county health department may govern food service protocols.
+To find out specific food regulations in your area, you will need to contact your local or county health department.
+They will be able to provide detailed, location-specific answers to your concerns.
+However, we can provide some general guidelines to get you started.

 When Is a License Required?